iDream2/iDream2/README.md

-- 👋 Hi, I’m iDream2
+- 👋 Hi, I’m Deb
-- 👀 I’m interested in Full stack development and theory of computation
+- 👀 I’m interested in Full stack development.
-- 🌱 I’m currently learning CSE and in my 1st semester
+- 🌱 I’m currently learning CSE and in my 3rd semester
-- 💞️ I am very new to programming and Languages....so I am just wiling to learn
+- 💞️ I have accumulated some experience with languages like C, python and Javascript.
+Also hold 3 stars on SQL and 2 stars on Problem Solving in Hackerrank.
+Have completed a free codecamp course on HTML and CSS.
 - 📫 How to reach me.....just mail me at akashdebn2@gmail.com

 <!---